 The difference between one scene being night and the next being day is important to continuity for hair, makeup, and wardrobe departments.

-FORMATTING A SCREENPLAY & Action
+SCREENPLAY Format & Action

 2. Action lines

-Your action lines go right beneath the slugline.
+Action description in scripts goes right beneath the slugline.
 Proper screenplay format dictates that they always be written in the present tense and as visually descriptive as possible.

 Here's a script format example of action lines in a screenplay.
 Note that the actions are written as "just the facts" in a clear and readable way.